linrongbin16/qmk-for-weekin-cygnus/README.md

 ## Drawer

 1. Create the layout by [Vial](https://get.vial.today/), and save to the `vial-layout.vil` file.
-2. Use the [Vial layout to Keymap Drawer converter](https://yal-tools.github.io/vial-to-keymap-drawer/) to convert the `vail-layout.vil` file to yaml contents.
+2. Use the [Vial layout to Keymap Drawer converter](https://yal-tools.github.io/vial-to-keymap-drawer/) to convert the `vail-layout.vil` file to the `vail-layout.yml` yaml file.

    - Set _**"Keyboard Kind"**_ as `splitkb/aurora/corne/rev1`.
    - Set _**"Layout Name"**_ as `LAYOUT_split_3x6_3`.